Genickschussanlage: In the Buchenwald concentration camp

 In the Buchenwald concentration camp, after 1941, the facility was mostly used to execute Soviet prisoners of war.
 These prisoners, who were brought to the camp from other concentration camps, were placed in a former horse stable converted to a rudimentary medical examination room under the pretext of a medical examination.
-Soviet prisoners of war were then placed in front of the measuring device on the wall; and, during the "measuring", they were executed by shooting them in the back of the neck through a specially created hole in the wall.
-The floor was colored in brown to conceal the blood to new prisoners.
+Soviet prisoners of war were then placed in front of the measuring device on the wall; during the "measuring", they were executed by shooting them in the back of the neck through a specially created hole in the wall.
+The floor was coloured brown to conceal the blood to new prisoners.

 Because the prisoners were brought for immediate execution, neither their arrival at the camp nor their death were registered in the camp's listings.
 The number of victims shot with the help of this device is estimated to be about 8,000.

 The Kommando 99 was responsible for the device.